lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 #### Attributes
 - A restaurant has a name, an address, a phone number, and a category (chinese, italian)
-- A review has a content and a starring (between 0 and 5)
+- A review has a content and a rating (between 0 and 5)

 #### Associations
 - A restaurant has many reviews